Fall 2019 – Winter 2020 || Full-unit course || Tuesdays and Thursdays 12:00-1:15 || Classroom: Seton 529

 All of the creative arts projects require a research-informed written analysis of the work; all of the standard research papers require the same level of creativity and attention to craft and execution as the other projects.

 I always try to break up major assignments into workable units with manageable deadlines and to give ample guidance in producing these works.
+More details about the evaluation scheme and assignments will be given in class.

 Below: student project by Shelby MacGregor– scenes from an imagined dystopian LotR film.
 1. The Black Gate is Closed; 2.
 Eowyn